 Students Who Need Extra Assistance

 You may occasionally encounter students who struggle to keep up with the work in your course, and for whom the kind of assistance which you reasonably can provide over email and/or in office hours isn't sufficient.
 It may be that they need the kind of specialized attention to their writing which is best sought from a dedicated writing tutor who has more experience moving writers along the developmental curve.
 Or perhaps the student is experiencing stressors outside of class—whether at Harvard, or at home—that are beyond your ability as an instructor to apprehend or remedy.
-Fortunately, Harvard provides students and their instructors with a full range of resources like the Harvard College Writing Center, the Bureau of Study Counsel, and the Resident Deans for first-year students and upperclassmen.
+Fortunately, Harvard provides students and their instructors with a full range of resources like the Harvard College Writing Center, the Academic Resource Center, and the Resident Deans for first-year students and upperclassmen.
 A student's resident dean is often the best place to start if you have concerns about their ability to complete their coursework.
 See our Bok Guide to Supporting Undergraduate Students (below) for more information.